draj05855/frugal_testing_raj_kumar/Readme.md

 Developed as part of a software testing and automation assessment.
 Includes modern UI, clear validation rules, and strong automation coverage.

-If you want, this README can be exported as PDF or styled further.